 ... make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
 Matthew 28:19

-Immersion and cleansing in Judaism and on into Christianity
+Immersion and cleansing in Judaism and Christianity

 the Mikveh - John the Baptist - Christian Baptism

-Jewish immersion is usually done in a Mikveh, which means a pool where water has gathered.
-A Mikveh is an essential in any Synagogue and they were also part of the temple.
+Jewish immersion is usually done in a Mikveh, defined as a pool where water has gathered.

 The terms Purity and Impurity are inadequate translations from the Hebrew and give a physical rather than spiritual sound to the process.

-Immersion is conducted for various occasions.
+Immersion is conducted on various occasions. (obviously not for forgiveness of sins)

 Women after childbirth or menstruation